mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 3. notebooks/03_forecasting_preparation.ipynb
 ```

-This order is important because each stage creates processed files required by the following stage.
+This order is important because each notebook creates files used by later stages.

 ---

 ## Running Tests

-From the project root directory:
+From the project root:

 ```bash
 python -m pytest -q